mylesbuckley/mylesbuckley.github.io/_posts/2022-10-16-Learn-Languages-While-You-Watch-Movies-and-TV.md

 # Less Sexy Problems
 ## Finding utilities to do the fundamental media operations of cutting and concatenating audio clips reliably.
 This required the use of sox for the concatenation of audio clips and ffmpeg for everything else.
-For the overlaying of two audio tracks (e.g. English verbals on Chinese background audio) it looked like this:
+For the overlaying of two audio tracks (e.g. English verbals on Mandarin background audio) it looked like this:
 ```csharp
 sh.RunCommandWithZsh
 (